JeffreySarnoff/NamedTupleTools.jl/README.md

 julia> nt = @namedtuple(a, b, c, d, e = a + b, f...)
 (a = 1, b = 1.0, c = 1//1, d = "one", e = 2.0, g = 1)
 ```

+## Credits

+- Construction from names and values
+    - _submitted by Kristoffer Carlsson_

+- Use NamedTuple prototypes
+    - _improved by Chad Scherrer_

+- Select
+    - _submitted by Chad Scherrer_

+- Split
+    - _submitted by Seth Axen_

+- AbstractDict construction, reconstruction
+    - _improved by Kevin Squire_

+- Vector of Pairs
+    - _submitted by Peter Deffebach_

+- Variables mixed with standard syntax
+    - _submitted by Sebastian Pfitzner, Takafumi Arakaki_